 Preheat over to 400F.

 Cut fish into four 4 oz portions.
 Place in roasting pan lined with parchment paper and generously drizzle with olive oil, making sure both sides are well coated.
 Sprinkle with salt, pepper and lemon zest from one lemon.
-Set aside (or marinate over night like that in the fridge).
-When risotto is almost done, place fish in a hot 400F oven and bake 6-8 minutes depending how thick your cut is.
-(If using scallops, no need to marinate, just pat dry, salt and pepper and pan-sear on hot oiled skillet.)
+Set aside (or marinate overnight like this, in the fridge).

 If you leave out the chorizo, make sure to salt the risotto.